Dynamic analysis enhances issue resolution: Motivating Examples

-Conversely, if the intermediate execution process is visible, the Agent can directly pinpoint the root cause via \textbf{Observable Inference}.
-As depicted in the bottom path of figure~\ref{fig:motivation_main}, the visualized execution process acts as a panoramic map.
-The Agent first observes that \texttt{\_validate\_unit} returns successfully (indicated by the checkmark), instantly ruling out the suspicion of internal check failures.
-It then traces the execution flow into \texttt{is\_numlike}, witnessing the specific logical branch where the input is identified as numeric, which subsequently activates the ``Handle Conversion'' fallback.
-Following this deterministic chain, the Agent sees the execution hit the \texttt{\_api.warn\_deprecated} call at line 62.
-With this precise evidence, the Agent bypasses all redundant searches and directly navigates to \texttt{category.py} to fix the conversion logic.
+Conversely, if the intermediate execution process is visible, the agent can directly pinpoint the root cause via \textbf{Observable Inference}.
+As depicted in the bottom path of Figure~\ref{fig:motivation_main}, the visualized execution process acts as a panoramic map.
+The agent directly observes that the error occurs because an empty list is incorrectly classified as numeric by \texttt{is\_numlike()}, triggering the erroneous deprecation warning.
+With this precise evidence, the agent bypasses redundant searches and navigates straight to \texttt{category.py} to repair the conversion.